 ‘Seven for a man, eight for a woman, nine for a fool’

 Most adults need 7-8 hours sleep every night (there are a few souls who can get by on 5 hours, very few) .
 It may vary over a lifetime, but that’s a pretty good rule of thumb.

-But we seem to have a really macho attitude to sleep, and this isn’t helped by our ‘get more done’ mindset.
+But we seem to have a really macho attitude to sleep.
+And this isn’t helped by our ‘get more done’ mindset.
 Lack of sleep is a trigger for lots of health problems.
-And not just missing whole nights – I think we all know how we feel when we do that!
+It’s not just about missing whole nights – I think we all know how we feel when we do that!
 Shift work, anti-social hours and simply missing an hour or more every night, all take their toll on our physical and mental health.
 There is a growing tendency to manage on 6-7 hours instead of 7-8 hours, as if this were something to be proud of.
 Want to know more about the power of sleep?
 Check this out:

 So what do you think?
 Should my networking colleague get up 2, or even 3 hours earlier and get even more done?
 Or just hit the snooze button?

 If you have trouble getting off to sleep, we have a number of products that can help:

 Lavender Oil – a few drops at the corner of your pillow

 Heat Lotion – massaged into the soles of your feet